tamzi/ReadMe-MasterTemplates/android/android.md

 - [x] Praying that this thing works
 - [ ] Adding various potatoes to be eaten in the couch
 - [ ] Building a castle in the air
-- [ ] Listening to new musci from my favourite artist
+- [ ] Listening to new music from my favourite artist